mahad-a/Health-and-Fitness-Club-Management-System/README.md

    String user = "postgres"; <br />
    String password = "comp3005"; <br />
 4. Execute Main.main(), the GUI will launch and you can now enter the program
+5. Alternatively, JAR can be executed after Step 3

 # Features
 ## Member Functions: